 The use of tobacco, in any form, by student-athletes is banned in the athletic environment.
 This is to include office areas, locker rooms, weight rooms and athletic training rooms, as well as during practice, events, “on the side-lines” and on university-sponsored team travel.

 Violators of this policy will be subject to disciplinary action from the department of athletics.
 All members of the university department of athletics staff are responsible for the enforcement of this policy and NCAA legislation in this matter.

 Verbal and written warning by the team’s Head Coach.
 Review of policy and treatment options by team’s athletic trainer.

-Written documentation of offense, with copy forwarded by Head Coach to Athletics Director, Compliance Officer and Head Athletic Trainer, and a required meeting with the Team Physician for education on the detrimental effects of tobacco use.
+Written documentation of offense, with copy forwarded by Head Coach to Vice President and Director of Athletics, Compliance Officer, and Head Athletic Trainer.
+The student-athlete will be required to meet with the Team Physician for education on the detrimental effects of tobacco use.

 Written documentation, mandatory counseling, and suspension from the next week of activity (practice and/or games).

 Student-athletes, at times, use dietary supplements or training aids to help increase their strength, endurance or other performance factors.
 Many contain substances banned by the NCAA.
 Notwithstanding the promotional claims for these products, they are not subject to governmental oversight, testing or other quality control regulations as are medications.
 Most often, the claims for their beneficial effects are not based on scientific evidence and in many cases no research has been performed at all to substantiate claims.

 Student-athletes are also reminded that the use of supplements may carry the risk of adverse health effects.
 These substances are sometimes mislabeled or incompletely labeled and may contain banned or otherwise harmful substances.
 Student-athletes are cautioned about using any unknown or unproven substances.